Tech Inclusion Journey

 Tech Inclusion Journey Laptop

-The platform guides users through a step-by-step process for developing a strategic plan, complete with progress metrics.
-The three basic elements of the TIJ are:
+The TIJ platform guides users through a step-by-step process for developing a strategic plan, complete with progress metrics.

-• The Map – the research-backed change model that describes the key areas of culture that need to be addressed to achieve inclusion;
+• The Map: Team members become familiar with the research-backed change model that describes the key areas of team culture that need to be addressed to improve team performance and decision-making.

-• The Route – and the action planning step that helps leaders prioritize and make specific plans for how they will enact change
+• The Route: Team members engage in strategic planning that helps them prioritize and make specific plans for how they will enact change.

 Outcomes